 Dochorten & Sacred Stupa

-During our sight excursion around the paradise of Dochorten with a caretaker Lopen Gyeltshen, we were introduced to 108 hidden Chorten, Zangtopalri, Gyalwang Kuenga Paljor’s Drubchhu, lama Drukpa Kuenlay’s Drubchhu, Gyalwang’s holy seat, and the ruins of monastery and university with many studying and residing rooms.
+During our sight excursion around the paradise of Dochorten with a caretaker Lopen Gyeltshen, we were introduced to 108 hidden Chorten, Zangtopalri, Gyalwang Kuenga Paljor’s Drubchhu, lama Drukpa Kuenlay’s Drubchhu, Gyalwang’s holy seat, and the ruins of the monastery and university with many studying and residing rooms.
 Lopen shared that looking at the ruins of many rooms, Gyalwang has many disciples who are studying and taking the oral transmission of Drukgom.
-Later, lama Ngawang Chhogyel and Lama Drukpa Kuenlay has also visited and mediated at Dochorten.
-While saying this we can see many ruins and caves used as a retreat place by many great masters and still there are many Bhutanese meditators are residing.
+Later, lama Ngawang Chhogyel and Lama Drukpa Kuenlay also visited and mediated at Dochorten.
+While saying this we can see many ruins and caves used as retreat places by many great masters and still there are many Bhutanese meditators residing.

 After, a sight excursion and getting a blessing at Dochorten, we hiked a short descent through rhododendron and oak forest to a ridge up and down to Drela Dzong and back to Shaba.
 Drela Dzong or Drela Samten Choekhor is located at 3600m.
 In the local dialect, it is commonly called Bjelela Dzong.
 It is believed that the Zhabdrung Ngawang Namgyal met Pal Yeshey Goenpo in person at this place.
 The two-story temple was founded by Lam Ngawang Chogyal in the 16th Century.
 The hiking trail is 28.8 km.
 05. hours, burning 2,266 kcal, 42,704 steps, 3,695m max elevation and the vegetation is mostly oak, rhododendron, spruce, and hemlock.